-Neal Wolin is currently a consultant, a Senior Counselor at The Brunswick Group, and an equity partner at Data Collective Venture Capital and a board partner at The Social+Capital Partnership, both venture capital firms based in northern California.
+Neal Wolin is currently Chief Executive Officer at The Brunswick Group, and an equity partner at Data Collective Venture Capital and a board partner at The Social+Capital Partnership, both venture capital firms based in northern California.
 He is also an advisor to Nyca Partners, a venture capital and advisory firm focused on financial technology.
 He is a member of the President’s Intelligence Advisory Board.

 He served as the Deputy Secretary of the Treasury from May 2009 until September 2013.
 He was the longest serving Deputy Treasury Secretary in U.S. history.
 Wolin also served as Acting Secretary of the Treasury from January 25 to February 28, 2013.